rfslf/RHCP/README.md

 <h3>English</h3>
 <h5>Greetings , travaler!</h3>
 <p><div>This Addon is for World of Warcraft: Classic.
 RHEL let you assign Healers(heal, buff, dispell) in a raid to Tanks and groups and post the assignments to the Raid or in the custom channel or wisp to healer.<div>
-<h5>Features:</h3>
+<h5>Features</h3>
-<div>Version of actual addon is 0.9 beta and he can do next features:<div></p>
+<div>Version of actual addon is 0.9.1 and he can do next features:<div></p>
 <ol>
 <li style="text-align: justify;">Choose windows with reduced functionality or full windows with all options, witch allow next</li>
 <li style="text-align: justify;">Select dungeon and boss for witch your need to configurate "heal-buff-dispell"</li>